You have finally researched why you should have ducks but now need help sexing them.

 1. Vent Checking

-But, if the person doing the vent check does not do it properly and applies more than extremely gentle pressure on the belly or the duck or the vent area, the poultry bird could be irreparably harmed.
+But, if the person doing the vent check does not do it properly and applies more than extremely gentle pressure on the belly or the duck or the vent area, you could irreparably harm the poultry bird.

 How To Sex Ducklings Via The Vent Method Overview

 - Place the duck on a level and solid surface.

 - Place the duck’s legs away from your and its breast face up.

 - Ensure the duck’s tail hangs away from the vent to expose the area thoroughly.

 - To find the vent, feel along the tail feathers to locate the small opening.

 - Place your thumbs on either side of the cloaca opening, and only then should you slowly use very mild pressure to open the vent slightly apart to expose the walls.

 A female duck will have an oviduct opening in her cloaca, and a male duck will have a thin and protruding penis.